Skip to content

 • Avoid banned or shadowbanned hashtags (check regularly as these change)

 Pro tip: Create hashtag sets for different content types.
-Have one set for product posts, another for behind-the-scenes content, and a third for customer features.
+Have one set for product posts.
+Have another for behind-the-scenes content.
+Have a third for customer features.

 LinkedIn: Professional and Purposeful

-LinkedIn's professional environment calls for a more measured approach.
-Use 3-5 industry-relevant hashtags maximum.
+LinkedIn's professional setting calls for a more measured approach.
+Use 3-5 industry-relevant hashtags at most.

 Effective LinkedIn hashtags for SMEs: